-The term IT infrastructure should not be mixed up with the term enterprise architecture (see Section 7.3), as it is just a part of the enterprise architecture.
+The term IT infrastructure should not be mixed up with the term enterprise architecture (see Section 7.3), as it is just one part of the enterprise architecture.

-The IT infrastructure and its operations are two essential components of the corporate IT that nowadays are often transferred to an external service provider.
-Nevertheless, the IT infrastructure must be solid and the operation smooth, which is why IT infrastructure decisions may be part of any IT strategy.
-For example, the selection of a well-scalable and high-performance database as an IT infrastructure component is an important strategic decision.
-Once this decision is made, the provision of these IT services does not necessarily have to take place in the organization.
-External IT suppliers often have much more specialist knowledge in such services.
-It is therefore advisable to design a sourcing strategy for these commodities services.
+The IT infrastructure and its operations are two essential components of corporate IT that nowadays are often transferred to an external service provider.
+Nevertheless, the IT infrastructure must be solid and the operation smooth, which is why IT infrastructure decisions must be part of any IT strategy.
+For example, the selection of a scalable and high-performance database as an IT infrastructure component is an important strategic decision.
+Once this decision is made, the provision of these IT services does not necessarily have to take place in the organization; external IT suppliers often have much more specialist knowledge in such services.
+Therefore, it is advisable to design a sourcing strategy for these commodity services.

 Self-Check Questions